JD Certificate Programs

 The certificate is open to all JD students.
 Prior to graduating, you must submit to the Registrar’s Office the Intention to Participate in Certificate Studies form.

-Please direct questions about the certificate program to Carrie Field, director of graduate and exchange programs or Professor Travis Pantin, director of the Insurance Law Center.
+Please direct questions about the certificate program to Professor Travis Pantin, director of the Insurance Law Center.

 Advisor